Non-stationary Online Learning with Memory and Non-stochastic Control: OCO with Memory

-Indeed, the equation essentially decomposes the dynamic policy regret in a novel way by incorporating a \emph{switching-cost regularizer} into the meta-expert decomposition.
-As a result, we have the following observations on the requirements of the meta- and expert- regret optimization: \begin{itemize} \item expert-algorithm needs to achieve low dynamic regret over unary functions and meanwhile tolerate the switching cost of its own local decisions $\sum_{t=2}^T \norm{\w_{t,i} - \w_{t-1,i}}_2$; \item meta-algorithm needs to optimize the switching-cost-regularized loss to impose more penalty on experts with larger switching cost, and tolerate the switching cost $\sum_{t=2}^T \norm{\p_{t} - \p_{t-1}}_1$. \end{itemize} Consequently, it is \emph{not} necessary to explicitly handle switching cost all together (i.e., $\sum_{t=2}^T \norm{\w_t - \w_{t-1}}_2$).
-Instead, we only need to tackle the switching cost of each individual expert-algorithm (i.e., $\sum_{t=2}^T \norm{\w_{t,i} - \w_{t-1,i}}_2$) and that of meta-algorithm (i.e., $\sum_{t=2}^T \norm{\p_{t} - \p_{t-1}}_1$), which turns out to be much easier to control.
-In the following, we specify the expert-algorithm and meta-algorithm.
+Consequently, we can tackle switching cost in the meta-base methods with the help of the switching-cost-regularized technique.
+The rest is more or less standard.
+Specifically, the meta-base regret decomposition indicates the following requirements on the base-algorithm and meta-algorithm: \begin{itemize} \item base-algorithm needs to achieve low dynamic regret over unary functions and tolerate its own switching cost $\sum_{t=2}^T \norm{\w_{t,i} - \w_{t-1,i}}_2$; \item meta-algorithm needs to optimize the switching-cost-regularized loss to impose more penalty on base-learners with larger switching cost, and tolerate its own switching cost $\sum_{t=2}^T \norm{\p_{t} - \p_{t-1}}_1$. \end{itemize}

+Below, we outline the specific configurations of our switching-cost-aware online ensemble approach (including settings of step size pool, base-algorithm, and meta-algorithm) to fulfill above requirements. \paragraph{Step Size Pool.} We initiate $N = \left\lceil \frac{1}{2} \log_2(1+T) \right\rceil + 1 = \O(\log T)$ base-learners, with step size pool set as

-We first consider the expert-algorithm.
-Actually, Theorem~\ref{thm:dynamic-regret-OCOwMemory} proves that OGD over unary functions enjoys the dynamic policy regret guarantee, so we can simply choose the expert-algorithm as OGD over linearized loss $\{g_t\}_{t=1:T}$ and then the switching cost of its local decisions can be safely controlled.
-More specifically, there are $N$ experts denoted by $\Ecal_1,\ldots,\Ecal_N$ and the expert $\Ecal_i$ performs
+\paragraph{Base-algorithm.} The base-algorithm is chosen as OGD running over the linearized loss $\{g_t\}_{t=1:T}$.
+The switching cost of each base-learner can be safely controlled, as indicated by Theorem~\ref{thm:dynamic-regret-OCOwMemory}.
+More specifically, there are $N$ base-learners denoted by $\B_1,\ldots,\B_N$ and the base-learner $\B_i$ (with step size $\eta_i \in \H$) performs

-where $\eta_i$ is a certain step size selected from the pool of candidate step sizes $\H$.
-Note that the second equation in the above update exhibits the advantage of using the linearized loss: although multiple experts are performed simultaneously, all of them use the same gradient and thus we require only one gradient per iteration, rather than $N$ gradients as was anticipated ($N$ is the number of experts).
+The second equation is from $g_t(\w) = \inner{\nabla \f_t(\w_t)}{\w}$ and the update exhibits the computational advantage due to linearization: although multiple base-learners are performed, they share the same gradient and thus the algorithm only calculates one gradient per iteration, rather than $N$ gradients as was anticipated.